isomerpages/singapore-customs-cms/news-and-media/media-releases/_posts/2023-01-13-file-Man and woman arrested and more than 3400 cartons of duty unpaid cigarettes seized in operation.md

 ---
-title: Man and woman arrested and more than 3400 cartons of duty unpaid cigarettes seized in operation
+title: Man and woman arrested and more than 3,400 cartons of duty-unpaid cigarettes seized in operation
 date: 2023-01-13
 layout: file
 description: ""